Doctor of Philosophy in Audiology and Speech Sciences (PhD)

 Howe, Tami (Acquired language disorders, aphasia)

-Marinova-Todd, Stefka (bilingualism, second language acquisition, language development, literacy, ESL children, children at risk of language difficulties, language disorders in bilingual children and adults, Bilingual language development and second language acquisition, language and literacy development in ESL-learners, cognitive development of biligual children, autism)
+Marinova-Todd, Stefka (bilingualism, second language acquisition, language development, literacy, ESL children, children at risk of language difficulties, language disorders in bilingual children and adults, Second language acquisition; language development and language learning difficulties of bilingual children)

-Shahnaz, Navid (Hearing, noise, audiology, ears, effect of personal listening devices (iPods) on hearing, hearing in infants and adults, high frequency thresholds, Diagnostic audiology, effect of personal listening devices (iPods) on hearing)
+Shahnaz, Navid (Hearing, noise, audiology, ears, effect of personal listening devices (iPods) on hearing, hearing in infants and adults, high frequency thresholds, Diagnostic audiology, including multifrequency tympanometry and acoustic reflex studies in adults and newborns)

-Small, Jeff Alan (Acquired language disorders, dementia, aphasia, adult language processing )
+Small, Jeff (Acquired language and cognitive communication disorders, including dementia and aphasia; adult language processing/psycholinguistics)

 |2022||Dr. Labuschagne investigated the perception of noise in vowels and vowel-like stimuli.
 She found that fundamental frequency, level, and frequency band affected noise detection and discrimination.
 The research contributes to our understanding of the auditory processing mechanisms involved in the perception of the voice quality breathiness.|

 |2022||Dr. Zhang's dissertation revealed that it takes much longer than generally expected for high school students who speak English as a second language to catch up with their peers on academic language competency.
 It highlighted the importance of the language support offered in the schools for assuring the academic success of these students.|